Max-Lee-explore/agentic-ai-translation-company/README.md

 An advanced translation system that uses multiple AI agents to provide high-quality, context-aware translations across various domains.
 This virtual translation company leverages specialized AI agents to deliver professional translation services.

+## Acknowledgments

+This project was inspired by [Andrew Ng's Translation Agent](https://github.com/andrewyng/translation-agent), which demonstrates the power of agentic workflows in machine translation.
+I am grateful to Andrew Ng and his collaborators for their pioneering work in this field.

 ## Quick Start

 1. **Clone the Repository**